Personal Independence Payment

 It’s not means-tested, so getting it doesn’t depend on how much money you or your husband, wife or civil partner have coming in.
 It’s not based on whether you have paid National Insurance contributions either.

 Personal Independence Payment is almost always paid on top of any earnings or social security benefits or other income you may have, and it isn’t affected by savings or capital you may have.
 You can claim Personal Independence Payment whether you’re in or out of work.

 You don’t need to have a carer, or someone helping you, to qualify for Personal Independence Payment.
 What matters is the help you need.
 You may spend it on anything you like.
 Personal Independence Payment can also help you to get other benefits.

 If you’re 65 or over you may be able to claim Attendance Allowance.
 If you’re under 16 you may be able to claim Disability Living Allowance instead.
 If you’re already getting Disability Living Allowance you may be able to stay on this benefit or you may have to move on to Personal Independence Payment.

 Personal Independence Payment for people living with a terminal illness

 If you’re living with a terminal illness you may be able to claim Personal Independence Payment under the special rules.
 This means if you’re not likely to live for more than six months, your claim will be fast-tracked and if you qualify you’ll get the benefit at the highest rate.
-This timeframe is set by the Department for Work and Pensions (DWP) and Social Security Agency (SSA).

 Personal Independence Payment for people who don’t meet the special rules